Permaculture Design Certificate (PDC)

 Course Tuition: $650

 Tuition includes lunch as well as morning and afternoon tea and snacks, instruction, and a Permaculture Design Certificate.
+If you register between today and the 31st of July you will get a $50 discount!

 Please contact [email protected] to sign up for the course.